mermaid-js/mermaid/docs/n00b-gettingStarted.md

      B --> C[Server1]
      B --> D[Server2]
   </div>
-  <script src="C:\Users\MyPC\mermaid\dist\mermaid.js"></script>
+  <script src="The\Path\In\Your\PC\mermaid.js"></script>
   <script>mermaid.initialize({startOnLoad:true});</script>
 </body>
 </html>
 ```

+---
+## 4. Adding mermaid as a dependency.

+1. install node v10 or 12, which would have npm

+2. download yarn using npm by entering the command below:
+    npm install -g yarn

+3. After yarn installs, enter the following command:
+    yarn add mermaid

+4. To add Mermaid as a Dev Dependency
+    yarn add --dev mermaid

 **Three additional comments from Knut Sveidqvist, creator of mermaid:**
 - In early versions of mermaid, the `<script src>` tag was invoked in the `<head>` part of the web page.
-Nowadays we can place it directly in `<body>` as seen above.
-However, older parts of the documentation frequently reflects the previous way which still works.
+Nowadays we can place it in the `<body>` as seen above.
+Older parts of the documentation frequently reflects the previous way which still works.

-- We initialize the mermaid rendering with `mermaid.initialize()` directly in the html code.
-In principle this could be done through placing `mermaid.initialize()` inside of `mermaid.min.js`.
+- We initialize the mermaid rendering with `mermaid.initialize()` directly in the html code.In principle this could be done through placing `mermaid.initialize()` inside of `mermaid.min.js`.
 We would then eliminate the need for this explicit line in the html.
 However, there are use cases where we do want to separate the two steps.
 Sometimes we want full control over when we start looking for `<div>`tags inside the web page with `mermaid.initialize()`, for example when we think that all `<div>` tags may not have been loaded by the time `mermaid.min.js` runs.

-- In the third method, `mermaid.min.js` is called using an absolute path.
-Even worse, the example includes the mermaid version number which of course will change as time goes by.
-However, the example makes it easy to understand what is going on - even though it is perhaps doomed in a way we do not want in a production environment.
-When going from testing mermaid out to getting serious with it, I would suggest one of the following approaches for calling `mermaid.min.js`:

-  1. If you do not enter a specific version, you automatically get the latest one.
-  2. If you really need a specific version, hard code it (this is rare but it happens).
-  3. If you need to know the current mermaid version, replace a mermaid code block with the word `info` and the version will be returned like [this](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiaW5mb1xuXG4iLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9fQ==)